SUNET/simone/README.md

 ### Admin API

-The administrator API is documented in Swagger.
-Start the [simone-example](https://github.com/SUNET/simone-example) Docker container and point a Browser to <http://localhost:8080/sim/doc>
+API to control the simulator, for example empty the database, answer all REST requests with a specific HTTP status, delay responses etc. The administrator API is documented in Swagger.
+Start the [simone-example](https://github.com/SUNET/simone-example) Docker container and point your Browser to <http://localhost:8080/sim/doc>

 ## Environment variables
 `SIMONE_BASE_URI`